RamAIbot/Basic_quantum_simulator/README.md

 <img src="" alt="mat5"/>

 <p> This method provide flexibility in this way and is better than the classical approach </p>

+<h2> Measurement </h2>

+<p> Now after applying the gates to our initial state, we get the weight vector of states.
+We use choices function from random library to sample the bits based on the weights vector.
+In our simulator we perform the above measurement 1000 times and get the results.<p>

 <h2> Implementation </h2>